 Have you ever been driving when you suddenly see a turtle trying to cross the road?
 Like any good Samaritan, you pull over, get out of your car, and go to help the critter get to the other side of the highway.
 However, once you notice the strong jaw and hear the angry hissing, you immediately change your mind and back away.

-While snapping turtles can be terrifying to some, they make excellent pets for others.
+Snapping turtles can be terrifying to some.
+While for others, they can make excellent pets.
 However, snappers aren’t perfect for everyone.
 A snapping turtle requires an experienced owner who is dedicated to its care.

 So, do snapping turtles make great pets?
 Well, it depends on who you ask!